 Paternity: Sometimes, a paternity case will be filed by the mother in a bid to secure child(ren) support payments from an absentee father.
 But occasionally biological fathers file for paternity to have a relationship with their child(ren).
 Paternity is usually determined through a DNA test.

-Adoption/Foster Care: Adoptions are involved procedures that varies in accordance with the kind of adoption it is, where the child is from, differences in state laws, and other elements.
+Adoptions vary based on type, child’s origin, state laws, and other factors, making the process complex and intricate.
 As a result, it’s critical to speak to a family law attorney.
 Foster parents occasionally adopt their foster children, but the foster procedure doesn’t inevitably need legal representation.

 Associated Practice Areas

 Family law frequently intersects with a broad range of other areas of legal practice.
-For instance, in circumstances of domestic violence and/or child abuse usually involve criminal investigations (and could end up with arrests and charges), whereas family courts are responsible for determining how to best safeguard the victims and guarantee a somewhat safe environment for those that are involved.
+In cases of domestic violence or child abuse, criminal investigations, including arrests and charges, are typical.
+Family courts ensure victim protection and a safe environment.
 Other associated legal practice areas comprise of:

 - Mediation and Collaborative Law